Ldiasr18/rockPaperScissors/README.md

 # rockPaperScissors
-A simple program for a rock paper scissor game
+A simple program for a rock paper scissor game, the game is played entirely via the console